-Understanding Data Visualization (DataCamp)
+Best Introduction: Understanding Data Visualization (DataCamp)

 If you want to learn data visualization but don’t know where to start, consider enrolling in “Data Visualization for Everyone” on DataCamp.
 This course will teach you the basics of what you need to know to create your first data visualization in just two hours.

 This course is short, but it covers quite a few topics, including:

 - Visualizing the spread of a variable using histograms and box plots.

 - Assessing the relationship between two continuous and categorical variables via scatter plots, line plots, bar plots, and dot plots.

 - Adding color and shape to data visualizations to make them easier to understand.